freeseek/mocha/README.md

   bcftools index -f ALL.chr${chr}_GRCh38.genotypes.20170504.bcf done
 ```
 Do notice though that the 1000 Genomes project team incorrectly lifted over chromosome X genotypes over PAR1 and PAR2 regions, despite this issue not being reported in the <a href="http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/supporting/GRCh38_positions/README_GRCh38_liftover_20170504.txt">README</a>.
-This will directly affect the ability to detect chromosome Y loss events.
+This will directly affect the ability to detect chromosome Y loss events

 List of common germline duplications and deletions
 ```